-Request poster to remove, use online reporting tools or if assistance is required, contact the CSRM team or Office of eSafety Commissioner.
+Request poster to remove, use online reporting tools or if assistance is required, contact the CSRM team

 5. Managing student behaviour

 Where the online behaviours of students do negatively impact the good order and management of the school, the principal must take appropriate follow-up action.
 Where appropriate: